HidKim/APP/README.md

 ```

 # License
-You must follow the terms of the "SOFTWARE LICENSE AGREEMENT FOR EVALUATION."
+Released under "SOFTWARE LICENSE AGREEMENT FOR EVALUATION".
 Be sure to read it.

 # Contact
 Hideaki Kim (dedeccokim at gmail.com)